I saw a quote the other day that stopped me in my tracks:

 I want you to give yourself a flipping break.

-As we head towards the close of 2019, my wish for you next year and beyond is that you commit to forgiving yourself for your mistakes and start 2020 with an attitude of openness, forgiveness and self-compassion.
+My wish for you next year and beyond is that you commit to forgiving yourself for your mistakes and cultivate an attitude of openness, forgiveness and self-compassion.

 So, in future, your answer to the question “can you forgive yourself?” is an immediate and very definite “of course I can”.